Pediatric Tibial Tubercle Fractures

 Tibial tubercle fractures are quite rare occurrences that typically affect physically active adolescents between the age of 14 and 17.
 It is caused by violent tensile forces exerted over the tibial tuberosity (a bulge in the tibial bone) during activities involving sudden contraction of the knee extensors (springing and jumping).
 A history of Osgood-Schlatter disease in the family may increase susceptibility to tibial tubercle fracture.

 When pediatric tibial tubercle fractures are suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a pediatric tibial tubercle fracture specialist who provides detailed examination and care for patients with pediatric tibial tubercle fractures in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a pediatric tibial tubercle fracture specialist who provides detailed examination and care for patients with pediatric tibial tubercle fractures in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 The fractures may occur in three different fashions: